hiiamboris/red-wiki/Red-tutorial-for-newcomers---French-version.md

 On peut le lancer directement en cliquant dessus ...
 C'est mieux, comme ça ...

+/*
+Let's suppose that you paid a windows licence, and that you already have Rebol installed on your machine:

+## First of all, let's see red/system :
+* download the .zip containing Red-Red/System and put it in the `Red` directory.
+* create now a directory named 'my-progs', at the same level as `Red`, just not to be tempted of /only compiling examples...
+* create your first Red program in this directory:

+<pre><code>Red/System [
+        Title:  "my first program"
+        Author: "me"
+        File:   %hello-1.reds
+]
+print "hello, Red world !
+Are you Reddy?"
+</code></pre>

+* compile it:
+<pre><code>do/args %../Red/red-system/rsc.r  "%hello-1.reds"
+</code></pre>

+The executable can be found in Red\red-system\builds.

+The system compiled a DOS executable.
+Open a console, and type "hello-1".
+Happy?

+Now let's do a Windows executable:

+Red/system allows to use dynamic libraries.
+As an example, We will call a windows dll, without worrying too much about syntax.

+Here is our second program :

+	Red/System [
+		Title:   "hello"
+		Author:  "me"
+		File: 	 %hello-2.reds
+	]

+	; --- lib imports -----

+	#import [
+		"user32.dll" stdcall [
+			MessageBox: "MessageBoxA" [
+				handle		[integer!]
+				text		[c-string!]
+				title		[c-string!]
+				type 		[integer!]
+			return:	[integer!]
+			]
+	  	]
+	]

+	alert: func [txt [c-string!] return: [integer!]][
+		MessageBox 0 txt "alert" 48
+		]

+	confirm: func [txt [c-string!] return: [integer!] /local rep [integer!]][
+		rep: MessageBox 0 txt "confirm" 4
+		if rep = 6 [rep: 1]  ; sinon rep = 7
+		rep
+	]

+	rep: 0

+	until [
+		alert "hello, Red world !"
+		rep: confirm "quit ?"
+		rep = 1
+	]

+compile, run

+	do/args %../Red/red-system/rsc.r  "%hello-2.reds"

+Again, we made a DOS program; console is a bit in the way.
+Now, let's try to do proper windows executable :

+	do/args %../Red/red-system/rsc.r "-t Windows %hello-2.reds"

+Now you can launch it with a simple click...
+That's better.

+*/

 ## Abordons maintenant Red:

 Voici la version Red de "hello, world!"